 Be genuine and keep eye contact with them through the process, shaking their hands confidently when you enter and leave.
 Pretend to be assured, because when you do this they will see the positive qualities you will bring to the job.

 Do you need support as you look for a job?
 Duncan is a business coach and mentor who will help you define your goals.
 Contact him on 0434 331 243 for a FREE 10 minute consultation.
-If you are ready to book an appointment with Duncan, click the icon BOOK ONLINE NOW and you will be taken to his online appointment calendar, and follow the prompts.
+If you are ready to book an appointment with Duncan, click the icon BOOK ONLINE NOW.